It’s time to teach your child to wipe. But how?

 Stage 1: Setting the stage for actual wiping (the before wiping steps)

-There are 3 “pre-wiping” steps to take with a child to set the stage for their independent wiping future.
+There are 3 “pre-wiping” steps to take a child through to set the stage for their independent wiping future.

 1. How to fold toilet paper and how much to pull

-First up on the road to wiping is understanding how to get toilet paper, how much to pull, and how to fold that paper for usage.
+First up on the road to wiping is understanding how to get toilet paper, how much to pull, and how to gather that paper for usage.

-Before your ever ask your child to start wiping, ask them start helping you with gathering the toilet paper.
+Before you ever ask your child to start wiping, ask them to start helping you with gathering the toilet paper.
 Show them how much to pull.
-Show them how to fold it.
+Show them how to fold it (or crumple it if you’re a crumpler).
 Do this on repeat.
 Have them be the “puller and folder” of the toilet paper, and then pass the paper on to you.
+Teamwork makes the dream work.

 Stay in this stage a while.
 Get your child really, really comfortable and fairly expert level at pulling and folding paper – don’t rush.
 Rushing or skipping this step is how toilets in your future get clogged.